go-nv/goenv/INSTALL.md

        goenv install 1.12.0

    **NOTE:** It downloads and places the prebuilt Go binaries provided by Google.

+7. **Set goenv global version.**
+   For example, to set the version to Go 1.12.0, run:

+       goenv global 1.12.0

 An example `.zshrc` that is properly configured may look like